GermanRandle/contrast-openmp/README.md

 <number_of_threads> <input_file_name> <output_file_name> <coefficient>

-You can find more information about program in report.docx (available in Russian only).
+You can find more information about program in report.pdf (available in Russian only).